-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Eco (Atlantic) Oil & Gas Ltd. ("Eco Atlantic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three month period ended June 30, 2012.
-This discussion should be read in conjunction with the audited consolidated annual financial statements of the Company for the year ended March 31, 2012, as well as the unaudited condensed consolidated interim financial statements of the Company for the three month period ended June 30, 2012, together with the notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Eco (Atlantic) Oil & Gas Ltd. ("Eco Atlantic" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three and six month periods ended September 30, 2012.
+This discussion should be read in conjunction with the audited consolidated annual financial statements of the Company for the year ended March 31, 2012, as well as the unaudited condensed consolidated interim financial statements of the Company for the three and six month periods ended September 30, 2012, together with the notes thereto.
 These documents have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
-This MD&A contains forward-looking information that is subject to risk factors including those set out in under "Forward-looking information" below and elsewhere in this MD&A, including under "Risk Factors".
+This MD&A contains forward-looking information that is subject to risk factors including those set out in under "Forward Looking Information" below and elsewhere in this MD&A, including under "Risk Factors".
 Further information about the Company and its operations can be obtained from the offices of the Company or at www.ecooilandgas.com.

 All amounts are reported in Canadian dollars, unless otherwise noted.
-This MD&A has been prepared as at August 27, 2012.
+This MD&A has been prepared as at November 26, 2012.